 Certain Types of human papillomavirus can lead to cancer, and others can also lead to genital warts.
 You can reduce your risk of both by going through these steps.
 This infection is usual, but it doesn’t have to be inescapable.
-There are over 150 viruses of HPV, and about 40 can commonly transfer from person to person during intimate or sexual contact.
+Research reveal that there are over 150 viruses of HPV, and about 40 can commonly transfer from person to person during intimate or sexual contact.
 These infections are ordinary and can impact both men and women.
 DNA testing is necessary to detect them.
-CA125 Lab Exam is another screening that helps check particular cancers during and after treatment.
-Sometimes, the CA125 Type Test helps look for initial signs of ovarian cancer in high-risk people.
+CA125 Lab Exam is another screening test that helps check particular cancers during and after treatment.
+Sometimes, the CA125 Levels helps look for initial signs of ovarian cancer in high-risk people.

 Usually, human papillomavirus is innocuous and disappears on its own.
 But since some of its types can lead to genital warts and others can lead to a transition in cells that can sooner or later develop into cancer, it’s vital to